 Now you can inspect the three channels in leisure and comfort.

 Blue Channel - very dark and closer inspection than available here shows that it is noisy.
 That is not unusual in the Blue Channel.

-Green Channel - not as dark but kind of flat and lacking contrast between his face and the background.
+Green Channel - not as dark but kind of flat and lacking contrast.

 In the Channel with this image I would be tempted to start with Red at 50% and Green at 50% and then work from there.
 When you have your starting point close the three channels and work with the color image only.